-In accordance with Glenfield College's Strategic Plan 2021 and beyond, it is expected that all Year 9 students will have their own devices to utilise as part of their learning programme.
+It is expected that all Year 9 students will have their own devices to utilise as part of their learning programme.
 We will operate in a blended learning environment where a computing device is just one of many tools students will use for learning each day.
-While online and digital learning is important, Glenfield College students will also learn through paper-based books and resources, handwritten tasks, group discussions, hands-on practical tasks and physical activities.
+While on-line and digital learning is important, Glenfield College students will also learn through paper-based books and resources, handwritten tasks, group discussions, hands-on practical tasks and physical activities.